-Based on his book, Travels with Harley – Journeys in Search of Personal and National Identity, retired U.S. Army Colonel Christopher Holshek's National Service Ride leverages motorcycling's appeal to freedom, adventure, and moving forward to promote citizenship and service, starting right at home.
+Inspired by retired Army Civil Affairs Colonel Christopher Holshek's Travels with Harley – Journeys in Search of Personal and National Identity, the National Service Ride is a veteran-led, community-based national initiative that leverages motorcycling's appeal to freedom, adventure, and moving forward to promote citizenship and service, starting right at home.

 “Service doesn't require a uniform" he says in the project video."
 When we become better citizens, we become a better country – because, when you serve your community, you serve your country."

 The project helps generate an empowering and unifying narrative of citizenship and service across societal and generational lines, pass the baton of generational leadership, and move America forward.
 Its hour-long seminars and "service learning fairs" bring together service veterans of many kinds looking to give back with young emerging citizens from many walks of life looking for ways to pay it forward.
 Interactive sessions help America's youth better understand the meaning and value of service to their communities, their country, and themselves through role models and peer examples, motivating them to sign them up for community service learning opportunities.